Is Your Breastfed Baby Refusing to Take a Bottle? Try These Tips!

 When My Baby Wouldn’t Take a Bottle

 My oldest daughter took a bottle the first time we offered one to her.
 As a new mom, I was more upset by her being given a bottle than she was.
 I was worried at 6 weeks old she no longer needed me and I cried (hormones, ya know).

 I was planning to work from home and we both loved her breastfeeding.
 I didn’t see any reason to try very hard with the bottle.
 I don’t recommend this attitude or approach to others.
 It really came back to bite me.

-At around 3 to 4 months old my daughter started getting bloody diarrhea.
-YIKES!
-And she was diagnosed with a milk protein allergy, then shortly after a food protein allergy (yes, food, pretty much all of it.)
+At around 3 to 4 months old my daughter started getting bloody diarrhea. ( YIKES!)
+And shortly after she was diagnosed with a milk protein allergy, and eventually a food protein allergy (yes, food, pretty much all of it.)

 So my much-too-old not to know how to take a bottle baby needed to learn to bottle feed in a hurry.
 We had to figure it out.
 And fast.

 Do you have a breastfed baby that won’t take a bottle?
 Try these ideas for successful bottle feeding!

 10 Tips for Getting a Breastfed Baby to Take a Bottle

 You may be able to skip a few steps here if you can quickly determine the reason for your baby’s refusal to take a bottle.
 Is it the bottle itself?
 Does the taste or texture bother them?
 Is it the temperature being different than milk from the breast?

 Is it just because it’s coming from mom?
 And they know that the boob is only inches away?